dd-b/HubitatScrapeBool/README.md

 "Scraping switch" for Hubitat Elevation

+Project state: New, incomplete!
+This is not anywhere near a polished finished tool.

 This device driver manages a virtual switch whose state is controlled by polling a specified URL and seeing if a regexp matches the page returned.
 If it matches, the switch is set to on, otherwise the